Doug James (American football): Personal

 James has been very active in the Louisville community serving on the Board of Trustees for Jewish Hospital and St Mary's Healthcare, The DeSales High School Foundation, and The Holy Rosary Foundation.
 He also served on the board of trustees for the Kentucky Broadcasters Association and The Louisville Radio Broadcasters Association.
 He is a member of The Kentucky Colonels.

+Awards

 He has received a number of awards including: DeSales High School Hall of Honors 1991, AWRT Lifetime Service Award 2001, Mayor of Louisville Distinguished Citizen 2008, and Catholic Education Foundation Distinguished Alumni 2008.